##

 As you can also read in the ‘Help’ section about hist()

-if you provide a single number for breaks, it is used as a suggestion.
+If you provide a single number for breaks, it is used as a suggestion.

 The breakpoints will be set to ‘pretty’ values.
 So, in our example, 41